Mark Lindquist has won some of the most significant cases in the state.

 Washington Law & Politics reporter O. Casey Carr interviewed Mark about how his two professions, trial lawyer and writer, merge and strengthen each other.

-Matt Nagle at The Tacoma Weekly wrote a cover story about Mark’s transition from public servant to personal injury attorney.
+Matt Nagle at The Tacoma Weekly wrote a cover story about Mark’s transition from writer and public servant to personal injury attorney.